lenkiefer/lenkiefer.github.com/_posts/2016-05-15-mortgage-rates-some-perspective.md

   return (g)
   }

-# helper dataset with data since 2013, not necessary & vestigal from how I built this up
+# helper dataset with data since 2013, not necessary & vestigial from how I built this up
 dd13<-pmms30yr[year>=2013]$date

 # Note, I did some counting to figure out which weeks I needed for the animation.
 Not elegant, but works.